 In the 1940′s Morocco had 300,000 Jews, the largest population in the Muslim World.
 After the formation of Israel, Zionists looked to Morocco’s Jews for their large population and ability to co-exist with Arabs.
-With promises of prosperity in Israel, fears after the holocaust, and rising Arab nationalism an exodus of Moroccan Jewry began.
-May left peaceful peasant lives only to be placed in the harsh deserts of Israel and along the volatile boarder regions where they worked to build what is modern day Israel.
-Today, only 3500 Jews remain in Morocco.
+With promises of prosperity in Israel, fears after the Holocaust, and rising Arab nationalism an exodus of Moroccan Jewry began.
+May left peaceful peasant lives only to be placed in the harsh deserts of Israel and along the volatile border regions where they worked to build what is modern day Israel.
+Today, only 3000 Jews remain in Morocco.

-This project is an exploration of Jewish Morocco’s ghosts.
+This project is an exploration of Jewish Morocco’s lingering ghosts.
 It examines the vestiges of a history of a co-existence while confronting the peripheral sacrifices of Zionism.
-It is a sober retrospective of a time and place where Jews and Arabs lived peacefully as neighbours and Moroccans, and a reminder that the sentiments of animosity and hatred prevalent today are shallower than they appear.
+It is a sober retrospective of a time and place where Jews and Arabs lived peacefully as neighbors and Moroccans and a reminder that the sentiments of animosity and hatred prevalent today are shallower than they appear.